Mindle.ai

 Speaking

-Nima was selected as a speaker for ReWork 2018 Machine Learning Summit in Montreal where he presented on Demand Forecasting.
+Nima was selected as a speaker for ReWork 2018 Machine Learning Summit in Montreal, where he presented on demand forecasting.

 Nima also spoke at RBC Disruptors with a live audience of 500 and 174,000+ online views.